philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 [^1]: @TODO about Doug's point RE: expert intuition.

-[^2]: I am careful to call the notion that empathy precedes and leads to innovation a _belief_ because I'm pretty sure it's not a fact or law.
+[^2]: I am careful to call the notion that empathy precedes and leads to innovation a _belief_ because I'm pretty sure it's not a fact or natural law.
 Throughout human history, we have not always had this belief.
-At various times, we've believed that innovations (new ideas that create relative advantage) come from a multiplicity of deities, a single deity, from dreams, and from elevated social status or intelligence.
+At various times, we've believed that innovations (new ideas that create relative advantage) come from a multiplicity of deities, a single deity, from dreams, from psychoactive plants, and from elevated social status or intelligence.
 I'm sure I'm leaving a few working theories off of that list.
 I happen to think that the the notion that empathy precedes and leads to innovation is a useful and probably-correct belief, but that still doesn't elevate it from belief to fact.

 </div></div>